Browse by airline

 CHECK PRICES FOR LHR - AMS

-You can fly to Amsterdam (AMS) from London (LHR) non-stop with British Airways, KLM or Flybe.
+You can fly to Amsterdam (AMS) from London (LHR) non-stop with British Airways or KLM.
 The flight takes approximately 1 hour and 20 minutes.
-If you travel with a connecting flight instead, for example via Brussels, the total flight time will be 3 hours and 45 minutes.
+If you travel with a connecting flight instead, for example via Brussels, the total flight time will be 4 hours and 5 minutes.

-If you are interested in direct flights, you can choose from British Airways, KLM or Flybe.
-If you choose to fly with stops instead you can fly with British Airways, KLM or Garuda Indonesia.
+If you are interested in direct flights, you can choose from British Airways or KLM.
+If you choose to fly with stops instead you can fly with British Airways and KLM.

 The flight time between Heathrow, LHR and Schiphol, AMS, is 1 hour and 20 minutes.
 The distance is 456 miles (or 734 kilometers).

-Yes, you can fly non-stop to AMS from LHR with British Airways, KLM or Flybe.
+Yes, you can fly non-stop to AMS from LHR with British Airways or KLM.

 A codeshare agreement means that cooperating airlines are able to sell seats on each other’s flights.
 This means that you are able to travel to more destinations than your airline of choice normally offers.
 Codeshare flights are also beneficial because of the seamless transits you can get with connecting flights from the same airline.
 The downside of choosing a codeshare flight can be that you in some cases can’t upgrade codeshare flights or use elite benefits.